Uberspace/lab/source/guide_soju.rst

  Password:
  [isabell@stardust ~]$

-Replace `<username>` with the username you want to use in the bouncer.
 It will prompt you for a password now.

 You can add additional users with the same command or later via the BouncerServ_ builtin service.